Trump says he doesn't trust the jobs data, but Wall Street and economists do

 WASHINGTON (AP) — The monthly jobs report is already closely-watched on Wall Street and in Washington but has taken on a new importance after President Donald Trump on Friday fired the official who oversees it.

 Economists and Wall Street investors have long considered the job figures reliable, with share prices and bond yields often reacting sharply when they are released.
 Yet Friday’s revisions were unusually large — the largest, outside of a recession, in five decades.
-And the surveys used to compile the report are facing challenges from declining response rates, particularly since COVID, as fewer companies complete the surveys.
+And the surveys used to compile the report are facing challenges from declining response rates.

 Nonetheless, that hasn't led most economists to doubt them.